I rise from my worst disasters. I turn, I change.

 Treatment for complex trauma is, painfully, exorbitantly expensive.
 We want to help you get the care you need and deserve but may have no means to obtain right now.

-❖ ❖
+❖ ❖ ❖

-Please send requests, completed applications,
+Please send all requests, completed applications, and questions to our separate, internally confidential email:

 BAB.GrantRequests@gmail.com

-❖ ❖
+❖ ❖ ❖

 Financial Aid is made payable to the provider of therapeutic services, and covers a portion of the non-reimbursed, out-of-pocket expenses directly incurred for the ongoing treatment of complex trauma and dissociative disorders.
 Funds are not available for back balances of unpaid services or needs outside of ongoing treatment or inpatient therapy.

 NOTE: At this time, our fiscal sponsor's 501(c)3 licensure is restricted to the United States, which means that law prevents us from offering financial support to any therapist or facility outside of the US.
 It is our sincerest hope and goal to expand BAB's outreach to establishing branches in other countries - making financial support an international possibility.
-With everyone working together, we could hope to see this goal realized!
+With everyone working together, we can hope to see this goal realized!

 In the event of an emergency, please contact your therapist, local crisis center, or call 911.
 We will gladly help further when your safety has been ensured.